andrikpowell/nyan-launcher/compileLinux.md

 There you go!
 You can now use the launcher.

-Note: if you built **dsda-doom's** binaries but didn't install it with 'make install' (a.k.a it doesn't exist in /usr/local/bin) you will have to symlink/copy it to the build folder.
+Note: if you built **nyan-doom's** binaries but didn't install it with 'make install' (a.k.a it doesn't exist in /usr/local/bin) you will have to symlink/copy it to the build folder.